 Wing Chun has more than 1 branch, though many gravitate toward the one branch.
 Here is some wooden dummy work from the Yiu Choi Yiu Kay school of Wing Chun.

 Apparently, both Ip Man and Yiu Choi studied Wing Chun under Ng Chung So.
-Because of the time frame of training this makes Yiu Choi both Yip Man’s Sifu and also elder Sihing.
+Because of the time frame of training, this makes Yiu Choi both Yip Man’s Sifu and also elder Sihing.

-Here is a video of Jong work being done from the Yiu Choi branch of Wing Chun:
+Wing Chun Wooden Dummy Form from the Yiu Choi branch of Wing Chun:

 Notice they also consider their Wing Chun Snake style and that they have a snake hand wooden dummy form along with the more traditional one.

 Next is our very own Ngo Dac Na version of the Wing Chun Wooden Dummy Form.
 In our form the emphasis isn’t on whose version of the form we do, rather for us it’s about applying the Ngo Dac Na principles to the form to enhance each more.

-Enjoy Enter Shaolin’s Ngo Dac Na version of the Muk Jong Form here:
+Enjoy Enter Shaolin’s Ngo Dac Na version of the Wing Chun Wooden Dummy Form

-So you don’t just learn the form, you learn hoe it applies to real life situations as well as the why’s and why not’s.
+So you don’t just learn the form, you learn how it applies to real-life situations as well as the why’s and why not’s.

 I know you were probably waiting for us to declare whose is the best, however you must be the one that decides what one resonates with you and your training goals.

-If you haven’t joined Enter Shaolin yet, and would like to start training in our Ngo Dac Na Muk Jong training, you can learn that and much more by joining here.
+If you haven’t joined Enter Shaolin yet and would like to start training in our Ngo Dac Na Muk Jong training, you can learn that and much more by joining here.